-8.4 Collective error alarm
+8.4 Collective error message

 With the setting CO5 -> F07 - 1, the binary output BA13 is set when an operational fault occurs, which causes a change in state of error status register.
+The setting bA = 1 causes the binary output BA13 to close when a fault occurs.